jlewicki/tree_state_machine/README.md

 allowing one parent state to provide common message handling logic for any number of child states (and their children, etc.)

-`tree_state_machine` is a Dart package that provides a simple and declarative way to define state trees, and manage their runtime behavior.

 ## Getting Started
-The primary API for the working with the state machine is provided by the `tree_state_machine` library.
+The primary API for the working with a tree state machine is provided by the `tree_state_machine` library.
 The API for defining state trees is provided by `tree_builders` library.
 Depending on how your application is structured, you will need to import one or both of these libraries: